networkdowntime/Vibe-Coding-Accelerator/high-level-spec.md

     - There will be a tech stack section:
         - It has an autocomplete field that shows known tech stack elements that can be added.
         - When added that tech stack item should show up as a chip in the tech stack section with an "x" that the user can click to remove.
+    - If the project has been procesed by the LLM, it should display the completeness score
     - There will be a documents section:
         - For the documents section, we want users to be able to drag and drop files into the documents area for each upload.
         - There will be an add file button that allows the user to add one or more files at a time.